 In 2016, Axia Home Loans took an aggressive stance to be 100% owned by its employees through an Employee Stock Ownership Plan (ESOP).

 “Studies show that employee-owned companies experience increased employee satisfaction, retention and productivity gains,” Gellert Dornay, Axia’s President and CEO, said.
 “An ESOP rewards employees who contribute to the company’s success by allowing them to share in the company’s future increase in value.”

-Mention the phrase “tech company culture” at a dinner party, and most will ask about the free food, lavish benefits like massages and haircuts, funky office designs, and flexible work schedules.
-But even as these perks have become cliché in Silicon Valley, the underlying logic is important: How do we create a company culture that differentiates us enough to make that employment decision an easy yes?
+Mention the phrase “tech company culture” at a dinner party and most will be quick to mention the free food, lavish benefits like massages and haircuts, funky office designs, and flexible work schedules.
+But even as these perks have become the norm in Silicon Valley, if not cliché, the underlying logic is important: how do we create a company culture that differentiates us enough to make that employment decision an easy ‘yes’?

-When adding benefits, a great first step: Consider your employees, how they work, what they value, and what you could uniquely offer them.
-Increasingly in the mortgage industry, technology plays an important role in attracting and retaining talent.
-Enabling your team to work productively and be happier at work means giving them the tools, technology and otherwise, to stand out.
+When adding benefits, a great first step: consider your employees, how they work, what they value and what you could uniquely offer them that another company could never imagine or implement well.
+Increasingly in the mortgage industry, technology is playing an important role in attracting and retaining talent.
+Enabling your team to work productively and be happier at work means giving them the tools — technology and otherwise — to stand out.

 Technology companies who have fought long and hard for employees know that an effective talent strategy is the number one thing to implement to ensure they come out on top.
 Creating belonging, selling the vision, sharing the upside and going beyond the cube is an enormous challenge.
 Everyone reading this is starting from a different position with a different set of resources to allocate.
 You don’t need to do it all or as lavishly.
 The key is to start now.
 The competition for talent is a war and like any war it’s an opportunity to seize — or to squander.